marionwalton/media-and-society/definitions.md

 is difficult to know who is responsible for media produced by Generative AI (their [provenance](/ideas/definitions/index.html#provenance)).
 Because we can't easily identify the author or source, we also can't identify bias and don't know whether the original authors of the training data consented to their information or images being used in this way.

+### Reference
+A full reference is included in the [list of references](definitions.html#reference) at the end of an assignment.
+A reference provides all the information the reader would need to find and check a source you've referred to.
+A full reference also includes the author's name and the date of publication, as well as (depending on the kind of source you're citing), the publisher, place of publication and page numbers or URL of the material you're referencing.
+The in-text citation appears when you use the source in the text of the essay and in the list of references at the end of the essay.

 ### Semiotic resources
 Semiotic resources are the actions, knowledge and objects which we use for communicative purposes when